1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Are you a runner?
 Consider earning extra bucks as a running tour guide.
 City Running Tours – “sweat and sightsee simultaneously” – is one company offering “sightrunning” (it’s a thing) services in 13 (and counting) U.S. cities, including Washington, D.C., and Honolulu.
 The company offers personalized or group tours.
 Tips aren’t required, but permitted.

-"Our tour guides make on average about $20-$25 per tour plus incentives based on seniority, type of tour, distance, number of participants, referrals and positive reviews," Michael Gazaleh, president and CEO of City Running Tours, tells Kiplinger.
+"Our tour guides make on average about $20-$40 per tour plus incentives based on seniority, type of tour, distance, number of participants, referrals and positive reviews," Michael Gazaleh, president and CEO of City Running Tours, tells Kiplinger’s.

 Advertise your services on school, campus and community bulletin boards, or tutoring web sites such as Wyzant and Tutor.com.
 And take advantage of social media sites, such as Facebook, to let people know about the lessons you’re able to teach.

-Street teams need energetic, outgoing helpers to promote products, summer blockbusters, albums, events and more by handing out samples, interacting with people on the street, or dressing as mascots.
+Street teams need energetic, outgoing helpers to promote products, summer blockbusters, albums, events and more by handing out samples, interacting with people on the street, or dressing as mascots, representing products and companies as a “Brand Ambassador,” work trade show and more.
 To get a job earning $20 to $25 an hour, sign up with a company such as Street Team Promotion, which handles promotions in big cities nationwide.
 Make sure you get a contract that specifies when you’ll get paid.
+Sign up at MyStreetTeam.com.

 Babysitting can be a fun way to put money in your pocket if you like kids.
 In big cities such as New York and Washington, expect to earn up to $20 an hour as a babysitter or nanny.
-(In small and midsize cities, the going rate is closer to $7 to $10 an hour.)
+(In smaller towns and cities, such as Holland, Mich., and Schaumburg, Ill., the going rate is $13.00 to $14.50 an hour).
 Advertise your services on community bulletin boards, the public library or houses of worship.
 You can also place a listing or search for jobs on sites such as Care.com and Sittercity.

 You can also team up with an existing dog-walking operation that handles client recruitment and scheduling.
 To find one, ask other dog walkers you encounter whether they're part of a group, or check Craigslist.